 - The name of the suburb.
 Most guests won’t know the area well enough to know anything about the suburb that the property is in.
 Save this for the description where you can include more information about the local area.

 - The number of guests that the property can accommodate.
-This is another commonly used search parameter and so isn’t necessary to include in the title.
+This is another commonly used search parameter and so isn’t necessary to include it in the title.

 In conclusion, in order to capture the attention of your potential guests and secure more bookings for your Airbnb, you should put some time and effort into crafting a great title.
 Increase your occupancy rate by using abbreviations and emojis in your title, using all 50 characters, including information about the unique aspects of the property, and injecting some branding into it.